lpan/lpan.github.io/_posts/2018-12-22-one-liner-dropbox-client.md

 # Context

 Recently, the proprietary Dropbox Linux client dropped support for all Linux file systems except *unencrypted ext4*.
-My home directory is "unfortunately" encrypted.
-I run Ubuntu Bionic on my 2-year-old Thinkpad t460s.
+However, my home directory is "unfortunately" encrypted.

-In early December, the proprietary Dropbox Linux client I have been using for the past year stopped working.
+In early December, the proprietary Dropbox Linux client I have been using stopped working.
 It logged me out, and prompted me to choose a different sync folder on a "supported file system".

 # How I use Dropbox